 In accordance with Permit Section 9.4.2, all stored hazardous waste will be removed from the permitted unit scheduled for closure.
 Depending upon their size, containers will be removed with forklifts, container dollies, air pallets, or manually.
-Containers will be placed on flat bed trucks, trailers, or other appropriate vehicles for transport.
+Containers will be placed on flat bed trucks, trailers, or other appropriate vehicles for transport from the permitted unit.
 Appropriate shipping documentation will accompany the wastes during transport.
-Containers holding hazardous waste will be moved to a permitted on-site storage unit or a permitted off-site treatment, storage, or disposal facility.
+Containers holding hazardous wastes will be moved to a permitted on-site storage unit or a permitted off-site treatment, storage, or disposal facility.